jai13598/jai13598/README.md

 - 👋 Hi, I’m @jai13598
-- 👀 I’m interested in Full Stack Developer.
+- 👀 I’m interested in Full Stack Developer Role.
 - 🌱 I’m currently learning JS and React.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me jaipratapsingh13598@gmail.com